rantahar/introduction-to-mpi/_episodes/12-profiling.md

 ~~~
 {: .source .language-bash}
 This will open the cubeGUI.

+If you are running the GUI on a cluster over a normal internet connection,
+it may feel slow and unresponsive.
+It's usually faster to copy the data folder (here `scorep_poisson_2_sum`)
+to your computer and run the GUI there.

+>## Profile Your Poisson Code
+>
+> Compile, run and analyse your mpi version of the poisson code.
+>
+{: .challenge}

 ![A picture of the cube GUI]({{ page.root }}{% link fig/cube.png %})

 The GUI has three panels: a metric view, a function view and a system view.
 In the metric view you can pick a metric to be displayed.
 You can dig into the details of some of the metrics in a tree view.
 The second panels shows functions either as a call tree, displaying
-which functions have called which,
-or as a flat view.
+which functions have called which, or as a flat view.
 It also displays the metric you have chosen on a function level.
-The system view displays data on the chose function on a deeper level.
+The system view displays data on the chosen function on a deeper level.

 Right clicking on the view and choosing "Info" replaces the system view with an info view.
 This gives information on the chosen metric.